-"Simple" and Complex" impact worksheets
+"Simple" and Complex" impact worksheet

 To be used as a tool for economic impact analysis, the I-O table needs to be transformed into an analytical "model."
-This model should be able to quantify how an external change in final demand will invoke a chain of reactions in the economy: the demandinduced increase in one industry's output will require it to raise its inputs/purchases, which then raises the demand for other industries' output and their purchases of inputs, and so on.
+This model should be able to quantify how an external change in final demand will invoke a chain of reactions in the economy: the demand-induced increase in one industry's output will require it to raise its inputs/purchases, which then raises the demand for other industries' output and their purchases of inputs, and so on.
 The chained reactions are generally referred to as the "ripple effect."
 The interindustry transaction or intermediate demand part of an I-O table (component 1 of Table 1-1) actually serves this purpose, and thus is used as the core of the I-O impact model.

-The first step it takes to build an I-O impact analysis model is to convert the interindustry transactions into "direct purchase coefficients."
-This is done by dividing each interindustry transaction in Table 1-1 by the respective industry's total input (i.e. value in the last cell of the industry column).
-Table 3-1 contains the resulting industries' direct purchase coefficients for the aggregate Washington input-output model.
-For example, in the manufacturing/construction industry column, the value in the first cell shows the ratio of the purchases of natural resource/utilities industry inputs by manufacturing/construction industry to total manufacturing/construction input; the value is 0.01858 (=4210.1/226590.0) (the transaction values can be found in Table 1-1).
+The first step to build an I-O impact analysis model is to convert the interindustry transactions into "direct purchase coefficients."
+We do this by dividing each interindustry transaction in Table 1-1 by the respective industry's total input (i.e., value in the last cell of the industry column).
+Table 3-1 contains the resulting industries' direct purchase coefficients for the aggregate Type II Washington input-output model.
+For example, in the manufacturing/construction industry column, the value in the first cell shows the ratio of the purchases of natural resource/utilities industry inputs by manufacturing/construction industry to total manufacturing/construction input; the value is 0.01835 (=4,067/221,689) (the transaction values can be found in Table 1-1).

 Each coefficient (a{ij}) can be interpreted as the proportion of industry j's total production input supplied by industry i.
-So the value of a{12} implies that the manufacturing/construction industry, for every dollar of its total input, requires \$.01858 cents of natural resource/utility products from Washington establishments.
+So the value of a{12} implies that the manufacturing/construction industry requires \$1.84 cents of natural resource/utility products from Washington establishments for every dollar of the manufacturing/construction industry's total input.

 Entries in the fourth row are labor earnings as a portion of the industry's total input payments.
-The fourth column contains entries showing personal consumption of industry i's product as a portion of total earnings.
+The fourth column contains entries showing personal consumption of industry i's product as a portion of total labor income.